miguelongo-z/zelibot/docs/readme.md

 The following dependencies are required to build and run the project:

-- `build-essential cmake libboost-all-dev libssl-dev zlib1g-dev libcurl4-openssl-dev g++ gcc git`
+- `build-essential cmake libboost-all-dev libssl-dev zlib1g-dev libcurl4-openssl-dev git`

 ### Setup